dburkart/check-sieve/README.md

 * Proton Expiration Extension ([vnd.proton.expire](https://proton.me/support/sieve-advanced-custom-filters#managing-expiration))
 * Proton Eval Extension ([vnd.proton.eval](https://proton.me/support/sieve-advanced-custom-filters#transforming-variables))

+> [!NOTE]
-If you find any discrepancies with these RFCs, have a request for an RFC not included, or have test-cases that should work but don't, please [file an issue][file-issue].
+> If you find any discrepancies with these RFCs,
+> have a request for an RFC not included,
+> or have test-cases that should work but don't,
+> please [file an issue][file-issue].

 [file-issue]: https://github.com/dburkart/check-sieve/issues